NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Manual/Login.md

 | **Fig.5** *Subject information form.* |

-When being in the archive you can click on *Manage Files* to view the DICOMS of the scan (Fig. 6).
+When being in the archive you can click on *Manage Files* to view the DICOMS of the scan [(Fig.6)](#Manual/Login/Archive).
 By clicking *View Images*, XNAT provides you with a preliminary graphical representation of your imaging data (DICOMS).

 <a name="Manual/Login/Archive"></a>